gregerolsson/booster/README.md

 * Booster assets have the `.booster` extension and can contain both JavaScript and Handlebars markup __in the same file__.
 Handlebars templates are compiled to JavaScript functions inline during processing.
-* String interpolations are supported.
+A TextMate bundle supporting both languages in the same file is included.
 * Each processed asset is wrapped in a CommonJS-like API inspired by [this Gist](https://gist.github.com/1153919) so that each asset essentially becomes a module closure that can be required by other modules.
+* Booster assets support string interpolation as a language addon to JavaScript.

 In addition to the Asset Pipeline processor, Booster supplies a set of assets of its own that can be used in your applications.
-This includes support functionality on top of Backbone.js and Handlebars.js that you can choose to extend from rather than the stock Backbone types.
-This is explained in more detail below.
+This includes support functionality on top of Backbone.js and Handlebars.js that you can choose to user or extend from rather than the stock Backbone types.
+This is explained in more detail below, and can be opted out.

 ## Usage

-Include the gem in your Gemfile:
+Include the Booster gem in your Gemfile:

 **Gemfile:**